-That said, there have been some popular mods.
-The most well known mod is the Keeley Modded Tube Screamer.
+That said, there have been some popular mods, the most well-known being the Keeley Modded Tube Screamer.
 Highlights of this mod are enhanced bass and additional drive.
 There have been some dark days though.
 In the mid 80’s, there was the “Master” or “L” series, known for cheap plastic construction, sub- standard POTS and substantial changes to the design.
-Some recent highlights are the TS-808 reissue, which satisfied the yearning from those who missed the originals, and the TS9DX Turbo, which offered substantially more drive and four “Modes”.
+Some recent highlights are the TS-808 reissue, which satisfied the yearning from those who missed the originals, and the TS9DX Turbo, which offered substantially more drive and four “Modes.”

 Ibanez Tube Screamer Links